All Episodes

 Scarborough said, you know, one of the most influential people in Obama's adult life, you got to explain it.

-You got to do more than say, oh, I talked about that a year ago because people are going to be concerned about this more.
+You got to do more than say, oh, I talked about that a year ago because people are going to be concerned about this moment.

-Well, I really I'm concerned on a number of levels about it, actually.
+Well, I really, I'm concerned on a number of levels about it, actually.

-Well, you've explained that.
+Well, you've explained this.

 As a journalist, you've explained that, but okay, let's just assume that the Clinton campaign put this out.

-He still has to answer it, doesn't he?
+He still has to answer, doesn't he?

-And here's disturbing that the Democrats, you know, through the media, may implode through identity politics.
+Here I think that the Democrats, you know, through the media, may implode through identity politics.

-Absolutely, she's exactly right.
+She's exactly right.

 Give her a gold star.